tweag/cybersourcery/README.md

 ## Tests

-If you have installed Cybersourcery with its development dependencies, you will also get the Cybersourcery Testing gem, which will allow you to run all the tests:
+If you have installed Cybersourcery with its development dependencies, you will also get the Cybersourcery Testing gem, which will allow you to run all the tests.
+First, start the Cybersource proxy server:

 ```console
 cd spec/demo
 rake cybersourcery:proxy
 ```

-Then from the project root:
+Then from the project root, run the tests:

 ```console
 rspec spec